First-principles systems builder

 What I Do

 I spent 19 years rebuilding truck transmissions before writing my first line of code.
-That's why I understand complex systems from first principles—every distributed system is just another machine with predictable failure modes you can debug and prevent.
+That's not a fun fact, it's the foundation.
+Every distributed system is just another machine with predictable failure modes.
+Whether diagnosing why a diesel engine fails under load or why a distributed system fails under load, the mental model is the same.

 Experience